david-macmahon/INotify.jl/README.md

 Generally, the `mask` field will be the most useful.

+When passing a callback function to `DirWatcher`, keyword arguments may also be passed to `DirWatcher` and these keyword arguments will be passed to the callback function as keyword arguments.
+This can be useful passing context to the callback function (e.g. a database connection object).

+For use with a `Channel`, one can use the generic `Channel{Any}` that can hold any type or the more type specific `Channel{Inotify.DirEventNameTuple}` type that holds the specific type of named tuple used by DirWatcher.

 `DirWatcher` will automatically add watches for newly created directories.
 It is possible for file events to occur in the new directory before the watch gets added.
 This race condition in inherent in the underlying inotify system.
 See `man inotify` for on your Linux system for more information.

-For use with a `Channel`, one can use the generic `Channel{Any}` that can hold any type or the more type specific `Channel{Inotify.DirEventNameTuple}` type that holds the specific type of named tuple used by DirWatcher.

 The `DirWatcher` instance can be passed to `close()` to stop watching and to end the asynchronous Task.